Copy protection

-Copy protection, also known as content protection, copy prevention and copy restriction, describes measures to enforce copyright by preventing the reproduction of software, films, music, and other media.
+Copy protection, also known as content protection, copy prevention and copy restriction, is any measure to enforce copyright by preventing the reproduction of software, films, music, and other media.

 Copy protection is most commonly found on videotapes, DVDs, Blu-ray discs, HD-DVDs, computer software discs, video game discs and cartridges, audio CDs and some VCDs.
+It also may be incorporated into digitally distributed versions of media and software.

 Some methods of copy protection have also led to criticism because it caused inconvenience for paying consumers or secretly installed additional or unwanted software to detect copying activities on the consumer's computer.
 Making copy protection effective while protecting consumer rights remains a problem with media publication.

 Terminology

 Media corporations have always used the term copy protection, but critics argue that the term tends to sway the public into identifying with the publishers, who favor restriction technologies, rather than with the users.
 Copy prevention and copy control may be more neutral terms.
 "Copy protection" is a misnomer for some systems, because any number of copies can be made from an original and all of these copies will work, but only in one computer, or only with one dongle, or only with another device that cannot be easily copied.

-The term is also often related to, and confused with, the concept of digital restrictions management.
-Digital restrictions management is a more general term because it includes all sorts of management of works, including copy restrictions.
-Copy restriction may include measures that are not digital.
+The term is also often related to, and confused with, the concept of digital rights management (DRM).
+DRM is mostly a more general term because it includes more broad management of rights such as video rentals that can expire after a given amount of time.
+Unlike DRM, copy restriction may include measures that are not digital.
 A more appropriate term may be "technological protection measures" (TPMs), which is often defined as the use of technological tools in order to restrict the use or access to a work.